millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide400.md

 ![](images/400/snap0012003.jpg)

-# Create your first OEHCS topic
+# Create your first OEHCS topic (optional)

+**The "Create your first OEHCS topic" step is optional.
+When you continue to the next Lab in the New Data Lake Journey, you will create a new OEHCS topic so you can wait till then if you want.**

 In this section, we will create a new Kafka topic in OEHCS.
 Before we do so, a quick comment about OEHCS terminology.
 The "OEHCS Platform" is the terminology for your dedicated OEHCS cluster.
 A cluster will manage multiple topics.
 We refer to individual topics as instances of "OEHCS".
 Thus, to create a new topic you will create a new instance of "OEHCS" to run on the "OEHCS Platform" (dedicated cluster) you already created.